Be the Seed

 At stake is personal and civilization’s well-being and survival.
 Human liberty for which it is worth living.
 And the future of a habitable biosphere.
-Nothing less than continued being or the end of being is at stake.
+Nothing less than continued being or the end of being.

 Powerful new seeds are needed to sow the pathway to continued nature and humanity.
-One might as well be an informed you.
+One might as well be an informed, awoke, and active you.